The 'B' Factors

 'Building Brand Bihar By Banishing Backwardness' is the first

-'B' factor for the IT Industry.
+major 'B' factor for the IT Industry.
 Why Bihar, arguably India's

 most backward state, that many of us make fun of ?
 Last month, one